-That’s why Silicon Valley works because everyone is sitting round assuring themselves to be calm.
+That’s why Silicon Valley works because everyone is sitting around assuring themselves to be calm.
 When everyone else in the world is freaking out those in Silicon Valley will say, “Ok, let’s try something new here”.

-The problem is that we have been punished so much for trying something new things and conditioned not to do it.
+The problem is that we have been punished so much for trying new things and conditioned not to do it.
 And then we punish ourselves if it doesn’t work out.

 Thankfully, right now we are not being punished that much to try new things.
 It’s easier to start a business today than at any time in history.
 The only person that’s stopping you from starting a business is you.